givenand/aws-cms-telemetry-demo/README.md

 4. At this point, we have created a CMS user and created a single vehicle.
 The next step is provisioning certificates to the device such that it can connect to IoT Core

-5. To create device certificates for a fleet, the decision was made to use just-in-time-registration which provides a bootstrap certificate to place on the device during manufacturing.
+5. To create device certificates for a fleet, the decision was made to use just-in-time registration (JITR) which provides a bootstrap certificate to place on the device during manufacturing.
 This certificate will allow the device to connect and subscribe to reserved IoT Core topics which will then provision the production certificate for the device.

 6. When the device connects to this reserved topic a new certificate and public/private key is generated and downloaded to the device.
 The device then uses that combination to attach to CMS topics.
+For this demo, we will use virtual devices, essentially a directory with a unique vehicle Id (VIN) and the public/private certificate in the project folder

 7. From there, we can use the generateTelemetry.py to create payloads for devices generating routes and simulating vehicle traffic within the UI.

 # Creating your Device

-The next thing we will do is run the script to setup the device
+1. TODO

 # Create some telemetry

+2. To create a CSV of lat/long coordinates to create a proper simulation of a vehicle along a route, the quickest implementation is to utilize an online maps resource and export a route.
+This will provide the most accurate data to simulate your trips and begin build upon other features available in CMS.
+Below is the procedure to develop that data to be stored in assets/latLong.csv as exported.

+    a.
+Go to maps.google.com
+    b.
+Click on the hamburger menu and select 'Your Places'
+    c.
+At the bottom of the sidebar, select 'CREATE MAP'
+    d.
+When the map creation interface loads in a new tab, click the 'Add directions' under the search bar
+    e.
+Put in two local landmarks in the city of your choice and the route should appear on the map
+    f.
+Click on the 'Untitled Map' dot menu, and select 'Export to KML/KMZ'
+    g.
+Select the dropdown and select just the route directions and select download.
+    h.
+Find the Placemark/coordinates within the markup language and copy that section (without the tags) into your latLong.csv